 Her fiction has appeared in The Paris Review, Harper’s, and The New Yorker; her collection of stories, No One Belongs Here More Than You (Scribner, 2007), won the Frank O’Connor International Short Story Award and has been published in twenty countries.
 She wrote a collection of essays and photographs titled It Chooses You (McSweeney’s, 2011).
 Her novel, The First Bad Man, became an immediate bestseller and was named one of the New York Times 100 Notable Books of 2015.
 Her book, Miranda July (Prestel, April 14, 2020), is a complete retrospective of all her work to date and narrated by more than eighty friends and collaborators.

-In 2000 July created the seminal participatory website, Learning to Love You More, with artist Harrell Fletcher and a companion book was published in 2007 (Prestel); the work is now in collection of The San Francisco Museum of Modern Art.
+In 2000 July created the seminal participatory website, Learning to Love You More, with artist Harrell Fletcher, and a companion book was published in 2007 (Prestel); the work is now in the collection of The San Francisco Museum of Modern Art.
 She designed Eleven Heavy Things, an interactive sculpture garden, for the 2009 Venice Biennale; it was also presented in Union Square in New York (2010) and by MOCA in Los Angeles (2011).
 Her email-based artwork, We Think Alone (commissioned by Magasin 3, Stockholm), launched in July 2013 with nearly 100 thousand subscribers and continued through November 2013.
+In 2020 she collaborated with Jay Benedicto to create Services a limited edition book sculpture.
 Other participatory art works include New Society (a performance), Somebody (a messaging app). and an interfaith charity shop in Selfridges department store in London, presented by Artangel.
-She recently directed the new Sleater-Kinney video for 'Hurry On Home.'
-July is currently making a new feature film, produced by Plan B and Annapurna.
-Raised in Berkeley, California, July lives in Los Angeles.
+In late 2019 she collaborated with Margaret Qualley on a performance art piece that took place on Instagram over multiple posts.